doublemcz/dibi-orm/readme.md

 # Dibi ORM

 Dibi ORM is lightweight ORM solution based on Dibi.
-Works closely with Nette Framework.
 ORM logic comes from Doctrine 2 but is very simplified.
 Focus is also on performance.

 ### Installation
 I recommend you to install via Composer.